benjamin-hodgson/Sawmill/README.md

     );
 ```

 `Rewrite` takes a transformation function and rebuilds a tree by applying the function to every node in the tree.
-For example, given an expression like `(2 + 3) + (-4)`, applying `Rewrite` with a transformer function `transformer` is equivalent to the expression:
+For example, given a representation of the expression `(2 + x) + (-4)` and a transformer function, `expr.Rewrite(transformer)` is equivalent to:

 ```csharp
 transformer(new Add(